carpentries-incubator/julia-novice/_episodes/03-types.md

 > 4. Integer
 >
 > > ## Solution
+> >
-> > The correct answer is 4.
-While `1.0` represents an integer value it is still a floating point number in contrast to `1`.
+> > The correct answer is 4:
+> > while `1` is an integer, `1.0` is its floating-point representation.
->{: .solution}
+> {: .solution}
 {: .challenge}

 ## Creating a subtype

 A concrete type can be made a subtype of an abstract type with the subtype operator `<:`.
 Since `Trebuchet` contains several fields that are mutable Melissa thinks it is a good idea to make it a subtype of `AbstractVector`.

 ~~~
 julia> mutable struct Trebuchet <: AbstractVector{Float64}
   counterweight::Float64